extremeheat/LXL/README.md

 }
 getTime.description = 'Get the current time'

-const session = new ChatSession(service, 'openai', 'gpt-3.5-turbo-16k', /* empty system prompt */ '', {
+const session = new ChatSession(service, 'google', 'gemini-1.5-flash', /* empty system prompt */ '', {
   functions: { getTime }
 })
 session.sendMessage('What time is it?').then(console.log)